Lexseal/fast_kinematics/idea.md

 data consists of [translation (3 floats), rotation (4 floats), type (1 float), axis (3 floats), ...]
 control consists of [angle for first joint, angle for second joint, ...] two other arrays to specify cumulative number of joints for each robot and cumulative number of active joints for each robot

+## Benchmarks

+The time it takes to calculate 10000 Jacobians in parallel (including the memory copy time but not including the data prepreation time) is ~2ms on m4000.
+The same calculation takes ~3.2ms on an M1 and ~9ms on E5-2623 single core.